Becky-Sammy/Coffee-Shop-Sale-Analysis/README.md

 I came across this dataset from Maven Analytics.

 ### Tools
--Excel - Data Analysis and Creating report
+- Excel - Data Analysis and Creating report

 ### Data Cleaning and Preparation
 In the initial data preparation, i performed the following tasks;